AndreiAlinPopa/PiFmGUI/README.md

 ## Unique files
 **radio_setup.sh** - Accomplishes 4 tasks: installs libsndfile1-dev, adds 'gpu_freq=250' to /boot/config.txt, executes make clean on the src directory, executes make on the src directory

-**PiFmAdvUI.sh** - Echoes & reads the vast majority of commands and options applicable to the PiFmAdv software.
+**PiFmUI.sh** - Echoes & reads the vast majority of commands and options applicable to the PiFmAdv software.
 It covers most bases, however you must make sure you give a valid response for all inputs, as there is no input validation.

-**PiFmAdvGUI.py** - The only Python script, it makes use of the tkinter library to create a GUI.
+**PiFmGUI.py** - The only Python script, it makes use of the tkinter library to create a GUI.
 Currently, it is very simplistic, only having a text box in which to input frequency, and a button that activates a file browser.
 It too has no input validation, but is more defensively programmed than its UI counterpart.

 ## Compatibility